ThinkXca/RUL/README.md

 </div>

 <strong>Some amazing enhancements are under development.
-We are warmly welcome anyone to collaborate in improving this repository.
+We warmly welcome anyone to collaborate to improve this repository.
 Please send us an email if you are interested!</strong>

 ## 🚀 Setup